Starting with CEOs

 Coaching fees

-My charge-out rate is £290 plus VAT per hour.
-For prospective clients, I offer an exploratory discussion online to explore whether we feel I would be the right person to offer you leadership coaching.
-If we decide to go ahead, I ask you to commit to the first four sessions, and always ask for at least 24 hours notice if you need to cancel or postpone a session.
+Whenever I take on a new client, I first offer a 30-minute exploratory discussion online to make sure that we feel we would be a good match.
+If we decide to go ahead, I ask you to commit to a series of five one-hour sessions, and always ask for at least 24 hours notice if you need to cancel or postpone a session.

-Sometimes a client will come to my home in Goring-on-Thames in South Oxfordshire for face-to-face coaching and sometimes I will travel to see them at their office or home.
+For face-to-face coaching, sometimes a client will come to my home in Goring-on-Thames in South Oxfordshire and sometimes I will travel to see them at their office or home.

 When I travel to them, I charge for my travel time and costs at one-third of my hourly coaching fee.